 Tile, Slate, and Metal Roof Tear-off Containers

-Concrete tile, natural slate, and standing-seam metal are heavy materials: they punish a standard 30-yard container that lacks a heavier floor plate.
-For these jobs, we route a reinforced low-wall bin onto a lowboy trailer; we cap the fill volume well below the visual rim to keep the axle weight legal.
-This specialty equipment handles dense loads better than our general construction debris service.
-We set the steel level and ensure your site stays safe.
+Concrete tile, natural slate, and standing-seam metal weigh heavily on equipment; these materials punish a container that lacks a heavier floor plate.
+For these jobs, we route a reinforced 30-yard bin via Lowboy: it features thicker ribbed sides and we cap the fill volume well below the visual rim to maintain a legal axle weight.
+We also provide our general construction debris service for mixed site loads; we keep your project moving with low-wall efficiency.

 Same-day Pickup for Fast Roof Project Turnover